bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL

 The `CDE Reference` field may be used to identify a Common Data Element that the field being described is based on.
-Ideally, the value for this field should be a URL that points to a structured description of a CDE in a CDE reposity but it may also be the name of a well-known CDE.
+Ideally, the value for this field should be a URL that points to a structured description of a CDE in a CDE reposity, for example the "Age" CDE, identified by [https://cde.nlm.nih.gov/deView?tinyId=fmMMaUGpKS](https://cde.nlm.nih.gov/deView?tinyId=fmMMaUGpKS) in the [NIH CDE Repository](https://cde.nlm.nih.gov/), but it may also be a string that represents an unambiguous name of a well-known CDE.

 ## Template